rantifamilusi/NotifyBC/docs/docs/api/notification.md

   <tr>
     <td>
       <p class="name"><a name="data"/>data</p>
-      <div class="description">the event that triggers the notification, for example, a RSS feed item when the notification is genenrated automatically by RSS cron job.
+      <div class="description">the event that triggers the notification, for example, a RSS feed item when the notification is generated automatically by RSS cron job.
 Field <i>data</i> serves two purposes
       <ul>
         <li>to replace <a href="../overview/#dynamic-tokens">dynamic tokens</a> in <i>message</i> template fields</li>
         <li>to match against filter defined in subscription field <a href="../api-subscription#broadcastPushNotificationFilter">broadcastPushNotificationFilter</a>, if supplied, for broadcast push notifications to determine if the notification should be delivered to the subscriber</li>